MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 ---
 title: Collaborate in Microsoft Teams with Power BI
-description: With the Power BI tab for Microsoft Teams, you can easily embed interactive reports in channels and chats.
+description: You can easily share and collaborate on interactive Power BI content in Microsoft Teams channels and chats.
 author: LukaszPawlowski-MS
 ms.author: lukaszp
 ms.reviewer: ''
 featuredvideoid: ''
 ms.service: powerbi
 ms.subservice: powerbi-service
-ms.topic: how-to
+ms.topic: conceptual
-LocalizationGroup: Share your work ms.date: 06/05/2020
+LocalizationGroup: Share your work ms.date: 07/21/2020
 ---

 # Collaborate in Microsoft Teams with Power BI

+You can easily share and collaborate on interactive Power BI content in Microsoft Teams channels and chats.

-With the **Power BI** tab for Microsoft Teams, you can easily embed interactive reports in Microsoft Teams channels and chats.
-Use the **Power BI** tab for Microsoft Teams to help your colleagues find the data your team uses and to discuss the data within your team channels.
-When you paste a link to your reports, dashboards, and apps into the Microsoft Teams message box, the link preview shows information about the link.
-Use the **Share to Teams** buttons to quickly start conversations when you view reports and dashboards in Power BI.
+- With the **Power BI** tab for Microsoft Teams, you can embed interactive reports in Microsoft Teams channels and chats.
+The **Power BI** tab helps your colleagues find your team's data and discuss the data within your team channels.
+- When you paste a link to your reports, dashboards, and apps into the Microsoft Teams message box, the [link preview shows information](service-teams-link-preview.md) about the link.
+- Use [Share to Teams](service-share-report-teams.md) when viewing reports and dashboards in the Power BI service to quickly start conversations in Teams.

 ## Requirements

-For the **Power BI** tab for Microsoft Teams to work, ensure:
+For Power BI to work in Microsoft Teams, ensure these general elements:

 - Your users have a Power BI Pro license, or the report is contained in a [Power BI Premium capacity (EM or P SKU)](../admin/service-premium-what-is.md) with a Power BI license.
+- Users have signed in to the Power BI service to activate their Power BI license.
+- Users meet the requirements to use the **Power BI** tab in Microsoft Teams.
+-
+For the **Power BI** tab in Microsoft Teams to work, ensure these elements:

 - Microsoft Teams has the **Power BI** tab.
-- Users have signed in to the Power BI service to activate their Power BI license to consume the report.
-- To add a report in Microsoft Teams with the **Power BI** tab, you must have at least a Viewer role in the workspace that hosts the report.
+- To add a report in Microsoft Teams with the **Power BI** tab, you have at least a Viewer role in the workspace that hosts the report.
 For information about the different roles, see [Roles in the new workspaces](service-new-workspaces.md#roles-in-the-new-workspaces).
 - To see the report in the **Power BI** tab in Microsoft Teams, users must have permission to view the report.
 - Users must be Microsoft Teams users with access to channels and chats.

-For the link previews to work, ensure:

-- Users meet the requirements to use the **Power BI** tab for Microsoft Teams.
-- Users have signed in to Power BI.

-For the **Share to Teams** buttons to work, ensure:
+For the **Share to Teams** buttons in Power BI to work, ensure:

-- Users meet the requirements to use the **Power BI** tab for Microsoft Teams.
-- Users have signed in to Power BI.
-- Power BI administrators haven't disabled the **Share to Teams** tenant setting.
+- Power BI administrators haven't disabled **Share to Teams** tenant setting in the Power BI admin portal.
+This setting allows organizations to hide the **Share to Teams** buttons.
+See the [Power BI admin portal](../admin/service-admin-portal.md#share-to-teams-tenant-setting) article for details.

 ## Embed your report